joric/cc2540-keyboard/README.md

 * `Error[e16]: Segment ISTACK (size: 0xc0 align: 0) is too long for segment definition.
 At least 0xe more bytes needed.
 The problem occurred while processing the segment`

 	Set number of virtual registers to 8 (in Project - Options - General Options).

+## Experimental USB mode

+CC2540 supports hardware USB (CC2541 doesn't), and can be used as USB-HID, USB Serial or USB Mass Storage Device.

+* HIDAdvRemoteDongle sample for the USB HID device.

+* HostTestApp sample for the BTool-compatible serial device.

+* util/UBL sample for the USB Mass Storage device

+**To run USB firmware and to detect USB on this module, U+ needs to be pulled to +3.3v via 1.5k resistor.**

+Sadly, USB Mass Storage doesn't work (yet) on this RF-BM-S02 module.
+It sometimes shows removable drive and even shows DEFAULT.CFG file but never opens it.
+Not sure if it is software or hardware problem (looks like it opens slightly faster on a low speed USB 2.0).
+The module uses CC254XF256 so memory should be enough.
+Probably software problem, because USB HID works just fine.

 ## Pinout